* German private sector shrinks for first time in over 6 years

 * Spain outperforms after S&P ratings upgrade

-German private sector activity shrank for the first time in 6-1/2 years in September as a manufacturing recession deepened unexpectedly and growth in the service sector lost momentum, a survey showed on Monday.
+German private sector activity shrank for the first time in 6-1/2 years in September as a manufacturing recession worsened and growth in the service sector lost momentum.

 Markit's flash composite Purchasing Managers' Index (PMI), which tracks the manufacturing and services sectors that together account for more than two-thirds of Germany's economy, fell to 49.1 from 51.7 in the previous month.

 French business activity also slowed unexpectedly and Markit's euro zone composite flash PMI sank to 50.4 in September from 51.9 in August.

 The data sparked a rally in government bond markets, where yields slid.
 The euro and regional stocks tumbled.

 "The bit that will worry markets is that services that have been largely immune now show signs of substantial contagion effect from the slowdown in manufacturing," said Marc Ostwald, global strategist at ADM Investor Services.